rahul-thakoor/physical-computing-rust/src/step_5.md

 ```
 + Your LED should switch on.

-> The first time you run the program, you might get an error like this:
+> When you run the program, you might get an error like this which may be cause by the `export` function in `sysfs_gpio` crate:
 >```bash
 >thread 'main' panicked at 'Could not set pin to Output mode: Io(Error { repr: Os { code: 13, message: "Permission denied" } })', /checkout/src/libcore/result.rs:916:5
 >note: Run with `RUST_BACKTRACE=1` for a backtrace.
 >```
+>_The main cases in which this function will fail and return an error are the following: 1.
+The system does not support the GPIO sysfs interface 2.
+The requested GPIO is out of range and cannot be exported 3.
+The requested GPIO is in use by the kernel and cannot be exported by use in userspace_ ~[Source]( http://rust-embedded.github.io/rust-sysfs-gpio/sysfs_gpio/struct.Pin.html#method.export)

->Just, run the `cargo run --example onoff` command again.
+>Try running the `cargo run --example onoff` command again or using `sudo` to run the compiled example, e.g `sudo ./target/debug/examples/onoff`

 + To make it switch off you can edit the `examples/onoff.rs` to the following: